-Martine Verluyten has a degree in applied economics from the Catholic University of Leuven (KU Leuven).
+Martine Verluyten has a degree in applied economics from the Catholic University of Leuven.
 She started her career at the audit firm Peat, Marwick, Mitchell, which later became KPMG.
 After being promoted to senior auditor she joined the Californian company Raychem, which specialises in heat-shrinkable polymeric products, where she held a number of financial positions in Belgium and the United States.

-In 2000, she joined Mobistar, Belgium's second-largest mobile network operator, and quickly became CFO.
+In 2000 she joined Mobistar, Belgium's second-largest mobile network operator, and quickly became CFO.
 She ended her career as CFO at Umicore (2006-2011).

-Martine Verluyten is currently a non-executive director on the boards of 3i Group plc, STMicroelectronics N.V. and Thomas Cook Group plc.
-She chairs the audit committees of STMicroelectronics N.V. and Thomas Cook Group plc where she also has a seat on the nomination committee.
+Martine Verluyten is currently a non-executive director on the boards of STMicroelectronics N.V. and Thomas Cook Group plc.
+She chairs the audit committees of STMicroelectronics N.V. and Thomas Cook Group plc., where she also sits on the nomination committee.